California Violence Intervention & Prevention Grant - CalVIP

 - Tony Knapp, Field Representative, at Tony.Knapp@bscc.ca.gov

-- Stephanie Birmingham, Program Analyst, at Stephanie.Birmingham@bscc.ca.gov
+- Christy Fields, Program Manager, at Christy.Fields@bscc.ca.gov

 - Edward Casho, Program Analyst, at Edward.Casho@bscc.ca.gov